HexHive/OSTEP-slides/13-segmentation.md

 ```

 * Advantage: simple
-* Disadvantage: no reuse, may run out of memory
+* Disadvantage: no reuse, will run out of memory

 ---

+# Heap: free list

+Idea: abstract heap into list of free blocks.

+* Keep track of free space, program handles allocated space
+* Keep a list of all available memory objects and their size

+Implementation:

+* `alloc`: take a free block, split, put remainder back on free list
+* `free`: add block to free list (option: search for adjacent blocks,
+  merge)

+---

 # Heap: better implementations

-* Must keep track of free space
-* Keep a list of all available memory objects:
 * Allocation: find a fitting object (first, best, worst fit)
+    * first fit: find the first object in the list and split it
+    * best fit: find the object that is closest to the size
+    * worst fit: find the largest object and split it

+. . .

-    * Free: return memory, merge adjacent blocks
+* Free: merge adjacent blocks
-* Implementation: how do we keep track of allocated objects?
+    * if the adjacent region is free, merge the two blocks

 <!-- TODO: demo implementation -->